Marileidy Paulino: 2019

 She was instrumental for her consecutive military branch victory at the Dominican Republic Military Games with fourth gold medals: 100 m 11.84, 200 m 23.41, 4 × 100 meters with 44.44 and 4 × 400 meters relay with 3:34.67 and was awarded Best Female Athlete for the games and Armed Forces Athlete of the Year.

 At the Grenada Invitational at St. George's, Grenada, she was seventh in 100 m with 11.69 and won the 200 m bronze medal with 23.29.
-She went to participate at the PURE Athletics/NTC Spring Invitational in Clermont, Florida she registered 11.47 in the heats and was fourth in 100 m with 11.45 also having competed in the 200 m with 23.10.
+She went to participate at the PURE Athletics/NTC Spring Invitational in Clermont, Florida she registered 11.47 in the heats and was fourth in 100 m with 11.45, also having competed in the 200 m with 23.10.
 She then headed to the Caterine Ibargüen Grand Prix held in Barranquilla, Colombia she won the golden medal in 100 m with an 11.44, as part of the Dominican Republic team tour before the Pan American Games.

 Paulino took her third consecutive gold in 100 m at the Dominican Republic National Championships when she took the win with an 11.55 mark and timed 23.41 to win the 200 m gold medal in a tournament that served as a qualifier for the Pan American Games and the World Championship.
 At the Colombian city of Cali, she took part at the Grand Prix Valle de Oro Puro, winning the 100 m gold medal with a time of 11.48 and with 23.19, she also won the 200 m.

-She declared to be focus on winning medals at the 2019 Pan American Games, even when she confessed that she has not a good start in the 100 m and her best chances were in the 200 m.
-During the preliminary rounds of the 100 metres she set a time of 11.84 and ranked in 14th place not qualifying for the semifinals.
+During the preliminary rounds of the 100 metres at the 2019 Pan American Gamesshe set a time of 11.84 and ranked in 14th place not qualifying for the semifinals.
 And during the 200 metres she ran 23.40 during the semifinals, qualifying for the finals but ended up in seventh place when she recorded a 23.29 in the final.

 She traveled to the World Championships instead of pursuing a medal, hoping to make the qualifying marks for the 2020 Olympics.
 She represented her country taking part of the 200 metres competition and had a faster looser qualifier with a 23.04 mark in the first round, and a season best of 23.03 in the semifinals, not qualifying for the finals.

-Paulino was part of Dominican representative at the Military World Games with the best performance ever, when they collected two silver and two bronze medals.
+Paulino was part of Dominican representative at the Military World Games with the best performance ever when they collected two silver and two bronze medals.
 She participated in the 200 m, qualifying with a 23.58 in the heats, 23.46 in the semifinals and registering 23.18 in the final, winning the silver medal.